sahi310/GrayScaleImgeCode/README.md

 -Decompose function : v= max(R,G,B)
 ReadPPM file is to read input image, CreatePPM is for output image creation.
-In this program we are using .PPM format image. setter and getter functions are used in this code. we will push and pull image pixel vaues using this functions. main.c - In this file the actual logic is implemnted.
+In this program we are using .PPM format image. setter and getter functions are used in this code. we will push and pull image pixel vaues using this functions. bhava1.c - In this file the actual logic is implemnted.
 Refer outImage for images.

 Input Image :